 Support and advice is also available throughout the process from the Special Educational Needs and Disability, Information and Support Service (SENDIASS).

-If a child already has a Statement of Special Educational Needs, there will be a procedure for that Statement to be transferred to an Education, Health and Care Plan if one is needed.
-Details of this procedure can be found in the documents listed on the right in the box called Education resources for schools and providers.
+If a child already has a Statement of Special Educational Needs, there will be a procedure for that Statement to be transferred to an Education, Health and Care Plan (if one is needed).
+Details of this procedure can be found on this page under Education resources for schools and providers.

-When a new Education, Health and Care Plan may be required, a range of documents have been developed to gather information in the Assessment process that will be used when writing the Plan.
+When a new Education, Health and Care Plan is required, a range of documents have been developed to gather information in the Assessment process.
+These will be used when writing the Plan.

-The school or educational/early years provider will complete a referral form EHCP Referral form [PDF, 310Kb]which will be discussed with parents and professionals, possibly at a person-centred review meeting, prior to sending to the local authority.
-This form will seek to collate information to help the local authority decide if an Assessment is necessary.
-A guidance booklet for schools and educational providers to complete a referral form is available Guidance for education settings.
+The school or educational/early years provider will complete a referral form EHCP Referral form [PDF, 310Kb].
+This will be discussed with parents and professionals.
+Possibly at a person-centred review meeting before sending to the local authority.
+This form will include information to help the local authority decide if an Assessment is necessary.
+A Guidance booklet for schools and education settings gives advice on completing a referral form.

-The local authority will also seek information from the local heath authority who will complete an advice form EHCP Health advice [PDF, 223Kb] and also social care services for advice EHCP Care advice [PDF, 190Kb] each giving its contribution to the Assessment.
+The local authority will also seek information from the local heath authority who will complete an advice form EHCP Health advice [PDF, 223Kb].
+They will also ask social care services for advice EHCP Care advice [PDF, 190Kb].
+Both will contribute to the Assessment.

-On completion of the Assessment, if a decision is made to issue an EHCP, a draft Education, Health and Care Plan will be produced (the local authority’s Template for the Plan [PDF, 105Kb] detailing assessment advice and support arrangements.
+On completion of the Assessment, if a decision is made to issue an EHCP, a draft Education, Health and Care Plan will be produced.
+The local authority’s Template for the Plan [PDF, 105Kb] details assessment advice and support arrangements.